|

 sending about you along with your request, look here.

-I am a co-inventor on 10 patents.
-6 resulted from work Agorics did with Sun Labs between 1994 and 1997.
-Four result from work Agorics did with Sun and with IBM on ECheck.
-You can see the abstracts at the Patent office's web site.
-They are:
+I am a co-inventor on 19 patents.
+Seven resulted from work Agorics did with Sun Labs between 1994 and 1997.
+Three result from work Agorics did with Sun and with IBM on ECheck.
+Nine were for work at Niantic.